 Also, don’t forget to highlight diversity through your company’s social media, website, and job listings.
 Consider using diverse hiring teams for interviewing and recruiting talent.

 Please don’t Ask About Their Salary History.

 According to a recent study conducted by the Harvard Business Review, asking about salary history increases the chances of a wage gap that mostly affects women and black candidates.
 Many states are already in the process of banning this practice as well.

 Instead of asking for an applicant’s salary history or assuming that they may be seeking more, adopt a more fair and transparent stance.
 We recommend including a salary range with the job posting like many other employers have started doing.

 Beware of the Unconscious Hiring Bias

 Sometimes, hiring bias is unconscious and implicit rather than obvious.
-For example, a hiring manager may be unconsciously responding to the applicants who fit some sort of standard of a model employee.
+For example, a hiring manager may unconsciously respond to the applicants who fit some standard of a model employee.
 This usually means making assumptions based on their background, outward appearance, or something else.

-Odds are, if a hiring manager is hiring based solely on their “gut instinct”, unconscious bias was most likely part of the equation.
+Odds are, if a hiring manager is hiring based solely on their “gut instinct,” unconscious bias was most likely part of the equation.
 It may start with simply a name on the resume.
-It’s important to give equal consideration to Jane Smith, John Smith, Wang Xiu Ying, Asim Khan, and Juan Rodriguez.
+It’s important to consider Jane Smith, John Smith, Wang Xiu Ying, Asim Khan, and Juan Rodriguez.

 The best way to avoid this bias is to include a more diverse screening panel of recruiters and interviewers.